Write Portable Software

 It's usually much better to pick one interface and emulate it's behavior on platforms without the native capability.
 In this way code paths will also be less susceptible to brittle or stale code paths.

-From it's inception entr was designed around kqueue(2) since it was already very well designed for the purpose of this utility.
+since it was already very well designed for the purpose of this utility.

 Eschew Compatibility Libraries